Use Android apps on older Chromebooks

 This article applies to Chrome devices for education and enterprise administrators.

-In Chrome OS version 60 and 61, many older Chrome devices listed below now support Android apps.
+Starting with Chrome OS version 60, many older Chrome devices started supporting Android apps.
 To run Android apps on these older Chrome devices, migrate user profile data to Android N’s new filesystem.
 This requires careful planning to minimize end-user disruption and prevent unintentional data-loss.

 By default, the No Migration setting has been selected in the Admin console, and we recommend that most schools keep this option if they do not intend to use Android Apps on older Chromebooks.
 However, if you want to use Android apps on these older Chrome devices, follow the steps below to select the migration path for these devices.